lifeweb-ir/Divan/README.md

 ## License

-This dataset is licensed under the [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/legalcode.en) license.
+This dataset is licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode.en) license.
 For more details, please refer to the LICENSE file in this repository.

 ## Contact